Loop3D/LoopStructural/docs/source/index.rst

 LoopStructural
 ==============
-Loop structural is an open source 3D modelling library written by Lachlan Grose at Monash University.
+Loop structural is an open source 3D modelling library as part of the Loop platform by Lachlan Grose at Monash University.
+The Loop platform is an open source 3D probabilistic geological and geophysical modelling platform, initiated by Geoscience Australia and the OneGeology consortium.
+The project is funded by Australian territory, State and Federal Geological Surveys, the Australian Research Council and the MinEx Collaborative Research Centre.
 The library is the forward geological modelling engine for the loop and contains the classes and functions to manage the various elements in a 3D geological model.
 Including stratigraphy, unconformities, fault and folds.
 LoopStructural contains three native interpolation algorithms that use a discrete implicit approach as well as a wrapper for using the generalised radial basis functions provided by Surfe.